Stackdriver/metadata-agent/README.md

 1. Install runtime dependencies:

-   *Note: this currently does not works with boost@1.67, which is the latest available from Homebrew as of 2018/05/17*.
+   *Note: this currently does not work with boost@1.67, which is the latest available from Homebrew as of 2018/05/17*.

        $ brew install openssl